danpursuit/danpursuit.github.io/ssbu-guess-who.md

 the seed was the correct one sent, then replaying the whole game by generating N characters (N=their score) and seeing if the last generated character matches!
 Of course, ridiculously high scores will be filtered out so the server doesn't crash--the player only has 30 seconds after all.

-When creating the leaderboard, I opted to go without an external database to save on DB costs.
+When creating the leaderboard, I initially opted to go without an external database to save on DB costs.
 From the past, I know that saving to a local file doesn't work on Heroku so I didn't bother (and their internal DB tools will be premium features soon).
-Unfortunately that means the high scores will not be saved on server reboots, so I manually saved some scores into the code that me and my tester friends set :)
+Unfortunately that means the high scores will not be loaded in on reboot, and later I realized Heroku was rebooting the server whenever nobody was using the app to save costs.
+So to save the high scores, I ended up forking up the several cents per day and connecting my server to MySQL.
+Now that I'm practiced in this step, it took nearly no time at all!

 As my application grew in size, I started to incrementally tackle the object/class/file structure.
 Especially for smaller learning projects, I am a big fan of not overplanning the initial structure, and planning for refactors along the way as it becomes apparent what my needs are.
 One thing I realized, which